bcgov/bcdg/docs/design-system/about-the-design-system.md

 ### Design tokens

 The B.C.
-Design Tokens package provides a straightforward way for developers and designers to access and implement the basic visual language of the B.C. government's digital look and feel.
+Design System tokens library provides a straightforward way for developers and designers to access and implement the basic visual language of the B.C. government's digital look and feel.
 Tokens provide flexible, standardised options for basic design decisions like:

 - Colour
 - Typography